qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    The Scale Bar Dialog |nix|

-QGIS only supports displaying the scale in the same units as your map frame.
+|qg| only supports displaying the scale in the same units as your map frame.
 So if the units of your layers are in meters, you can't create a scale bar in feet.
 Likewise if you are using decimal degrees, you can't create a scale bar to display distance in meters.